BrandonClapp/moz-domain-checker/README.md

 # Moz Domain Checker
-CLI tool for checking and reporting Moz domain name statistics.
+CLI tool for bulk checking and reporting Moz domain name statistics.
 This tool with generate a .csv report with the following information.
 - MozRank
 - Domain Authority
 - Page Authority